kaaproject/kaa-rfcs/0010-endpoint-metadata-extension/README.md

         "\\S": {}
       },
       "additionalProperties": false,
       "description": "The endpoint metadata object.
-The property names of this object are metadata keys and values of these properties are values"
+The property names of this object are metadata keys and values of these properties are metadata values"
     }
   },
   "additionalProperties": false,